 The whole situation changed, however, when Adam and Eve sinned against God by eating of the tree of the knowledge of good and evil (Gen. 3:6).
 When they followed the prompting of God’s arch-enemy the Devil and ate of the tree, they took on the crafty nature of the Devil, and also transferred dominion of the earth over to him.
 That is why the Devil told Jesus that the earth had been handed over to him and he could give it to anyone he wanted to (Matt.
 4:9; Luke 4:6).

 God had made the earth “very good” (Gen. 1:31), but once the Devil gained control over it, it became a very harsh and dangerous place.
-The ground was cursed and it took hard work to get food; plants developed thorns (Gen. 3:17-19); many animals became dangerous; and earth became plagued with disease, death, famines, earthquakes, floods, and more.
-In short, the earth took on the nature of the Devil, and it still has that nature today.
+The ground was cursed and it took hard work to get food, the plants developed thorns (Gen. 3:17-19), and many animals became dangerous.
+Also, the earth became plagued with disease, death, famines, earthquakes, floods, and more.
+In short, after Adam and Eve sinned, the Devil gained a lot of control and the earth took on the nature of the Devil, an evil nature that it still has today.
 When the Devil gained control of the world, he became “the god of this age” (2 Cor.
 4:4), and the “ruler of this world” (John 12:31).
 The Devil and his demons roam the earth (Job 1:7, 2:2; 1 Pet.
 5:8), and oppress people (Acts 10:38).
 Indeed, the Devil and his henchmen (both demons and demonic people) come to steal, kill, and destroy (John 10:10), and the Devil holds the power of death (Heb.
 2:14).
-We never are to fight against God, but we are to take up the armor God provides us and wrestle against the devil and spiritual evil (Eph.
+Believers do not fight against God, instead, we are to take up the armor God provides us and wrestle against the Devil and spiritual evil (Eph.
 6:10-13).